Are your wills really free?+

 We do Wills for couples all the time.

 What kind of will shall I get?+

-your possessions when you die, names an executor(s), nominates guardians for your children if
+your possessions when you die, specify gifts including sentimental items. names an executor(s), nominates guardians for your children if

-applicable, and specifies your funeral wishes.
+applicable, guardians for your pets, and specifies your funeral wishes.
+We are also able to set up trusts if appropriate.
 Our will writing service is not suitable if you own or

 How does it work?+